-Interested in compliance with California Senate Bill 553?
-We’ve prepared resources to help you assess your current program or build a program from scratch that meets all the requirements.
-We’ve prepared a white paper and compliance checklist to help make sure you’re ready.
+Interested in compliance with California Senate Bill 553 or the New York Retail Worker Safety Act?
+Our resources are designed to help you assess your current workplace violence prevention program or build one from scratch to meet all legal requirements in NY and CA. We’ve prepared a white paper and compliance checklist to ensure you’re fully prepared for both state laws.

 Workplace Violence Prevention